Sheffield, Massachusetts: Education

-Sheffield is part of the Mount Everett Regional School District along with Alford, Egremont, Monterey, Mount Washington, and New Marlborough.
+Sheffield is part of the Southern Berkshire Regional School District along with Alford, Egremont, Monterey, Mount Washington, and New Marlborough.
 Students in these five towns can attend South Egremont School for Pre-K, New Marlborough Central School for Pre-k-grade 3, and Undermountain Elementary School in Sheffield for Pre-K-grade 5.
 Mount Everett Regional High School, also in Sheffield, is the middle school and high school serving grades 7–12.
 The school's athletics teams are known as the Eagles, and the school colors are blue and gold.
 The town is also home to the Berkshire School, a private, co-educational boarding school serving grades nine through twelve.
 There are also other private schools in Great Barrington.

 The nearest community college is the South County Center of Berkshire Community College in Great Barrington.
 The nearest state college is Westfield State University.
-The nearest private college is Bard College at Simon's Rock in Great Barrington.
+The nearest private colleges are Williams College in Williamstown in addition to University of Saint Joseph and University of Hartford, both located in West Hartford, Connecticut.